t-nakata/slml-plugin/README.md

-# SLML Plugin
+# DCUI Plugin

-SLML (Screen Layout Markup Language) is a simple markup language for describing UI screens with various elements like inputs, buttons, checkboxes, etc. This plugin allows you to render SLML code blocks in Markdown as SVG diagrams.
+DCUI (DesignCodeUI) is a simple markup language for describing UI screens with various elements like inputs, buttons, checkboxes, etc. This plugin allows you to render DCUI code blocks in Markdown as SVG diagrams.

 ## Features

-- Parse SLML code blocks in Markdown
+- Parse DCUI code blocks in Markdown
-- Convert SLML to structured JSON data
+- Convert DCUI to structured JSON data
-- Render SLML as SVG diagrams
+- Render DCUI as SVG diagrams
 - Download rendered SVG diagrams as files
 - Custom screen size specification
 - Element alignment control (left, center, right)